-Cash and cash equivalents include highly liquid short term investments with original maturities of three months or less from the date of acquisition which are not included in assets limited as to use by board designation or under trust agreements or investments.
+Cash and cash equivalents include highly liquid short-term investments with original maturities of three months or less from the date of acquisition except the Hospital elected to treat highly liquid short-term investments held within its assets limited as to use and long-term investments and other assets financial statement line items as investments.

-At December 31, 2018 and 2017, the Hospital had cash balances in a financial institution that exceeded federal depository insurance limits.
+At December 31, 2019 and 2018, the Hospital had cash balances in a financial institution that exceeded federal depository insurance limits.
 Management believes that the credit risk related to these deposits is minimal.